joshualande/AreaDiffractionMachine/README.md

+# NOTE about Google Code

-# NOTE, this project is also hosten on Google Code at areadiffractionmachine.googlecode.com.
+The Area Diffraction Machine is also hosten on Google Code at areadiffractionmachine.googlecode.com.
 The source code is hosted here.
 The executables, documentation, wiki, and issue tracker are hosted there.

 # The Area Diffraction Machine